zjd1836/GMLNet/README.md

 # GMLNet
-Our article is under review.
-After it is officially published, we will make the code and data public.
-Thank you for your attention.
+Our paper is currently under review.
+We will release the code and data immediately after the paper is officially published.
+Thank you for your interest.